scotdalton/ceely/final/README.md

 ## The Game
 ### Overview
-Ear Memory is game :game_die: that tests the player's "ear memory", i.e. the ability to discern and remember a sequence of random notes :notes: played from a selected scale :musical_keyboard:
+Ear Memory is game :game_die: that tests the player's ":ear: memory", i.e. the ability to discern and remember a sequence of random notes :notes: played from a selected scale :musical_keyboard: